Jasmine Tea Benefits and How to Make It - Dr. Axe

 These protective compounds are most abundantly present when the tea is made with high-quality green tea (from the Camellia sinensis plant).

-Antioxidants such as catechins and EGCG are know to promote a healthy inflammation response, support normal cholesterol levels, and help protect the skin, heart and brain from free radical damage.
+Antioxidants such as catechins and EGCG are known to promote a healthy inflammation response, support normal cholesterol levels, and help protect the skin, heart and brain from free radical damage.
 They may also have the ability to fight caner by reducing tumor cell growth, decreasing tumor size and suppressing the spread of cancer cells.

 Some specific flavanols and antioxidants found in jasmine green tea include: